 To date, we have funded our operations through the sale of equity securities, licensing fees, issuance of debt and collaborations with third parties.
-At June 30, 2014, we had cash, cash equivalents and marketable securities of \$23.6 million, primarily as a result of the aggregate proceeds received in a series of equity and debt transactions initiated in 2013.
+At March 31, 2015, we had cash, cash equivalents and marketable securities of \$32.8 million, primarily as a result of the aggregate proceeds received in a series of equity and debt transactions initiated in 2013 and completed in the third quarter of 2014, as well as ongoing sales under our at-the-market facility which we entered into in November 2014.